Rhymond/pre-commit-PHPCS/README.md

 # pre-commit-PHPCS

-Show phpcs errors before commit and fix it with phpcbf Add fixed files and continue commit
+Show phpcs errors before commit and fix it with phpcbf.
+Add fixed files and continue commit